-This project will collect 8 tons of non-recyclable waste.
-Much of it is purchased from trash pickers at above market prices, giving them much needed extra income.
-Post consumer trash is then repurposed into new products and sold.
-It will pay salaries for 2 years to XSProject's washers and sewers.
-It will provide clean water, health checkups, medical attention, vocational training and micro-finance opportunities to trash pickers and their families in Jakarta, Indonesia
+This project has stopped 10 tons of non-recyclable plastic waste from reaching Jakarta's garbage dumps by partnering with trash pickers who collect and sell it to XSProject .
+This gives trash pickers extra income.
+Post consumer trash is then "upcycled" into new products and sold.
+It will pay salaries for XSProject's washers and sewers who make the products we sell.
+It will provide clean drinking water, health checkups, medical attention, vocational training and micro-finance opportunities.